 Possible Fix 4

 If none of the aforementioned fixes proved to be helpful, don’t get frustrated.
-It is always possible to download the missing DLL component form the Internet.
+It is always possible to download the missing DLL component from the Internet.
 Just search for the DLL file that is deemed missing by your program on the Web and you will see lots of results to choose from.
 If you don’t want to waste precious time deciding what online source to choose, you can opt for using Wikidll.com.
 Presently, this website enjoys wide popularity among lots of users who have already appreciated its reliability and safeness.
 Search for the necessary file on the website and, once you find it, press the “Download” button.
 Thus, you’ll get a fresh file on your computer.

 Possible Fix 5

-Though the last possible solution can seem a little bit radical, you would recommend using as the last resort, anyway.
+Though the last possible solution can seem a little bit radical, you would recommend using it as the last resort, anyway.
 Try to perform a clean install of your Windows 7.
 Some users are extremely reluctant to perform such a procedure because they are afraid of losing the necessary files from their hard disc.
 Nevertheless, if you take care of them in advance, there will be nothing to fear.
 You may download a special program that can create a cloud where the necessary files will be stored so that you can access their contents after performing the clean install of your system.